 Modernized Parking Technology is coming to the Halifax region

-Halifax Regional Council has recently awarded the contract for integrated parking technology.
+Halifax Regional Council has awarded the contract for integrated parking technology.
 The municipality's current parking meters are coming to the end of their useful life.
-This provides an opportunity to modernize parking technology to better serve the region's citizens, businesses, and visitor.
-Coming in the Spring of 2020, new parking technology will improve the parking experience by making it easier to pay and providing more payment options.
+This provides an opportunity to modernize parking technology to better serve the region's citizens, businesses, and visitors.
+Coming in the Fall of 2020, new parking technology will improve the parking experience by making it easier to pay and providing more payment options.
+Payment is attached to your vehicle, not the parking space.
+This means your vehicle can move freely within the parking zone up to the time purchase or maximum time allowed.

 What is happening with this project?